celestiaorg/networks/celestia-node.md

 # Data Availability Sampling(DAS)

 ## Pre-Requisites
-This is a list of runnining components you need in order to successfully continue this chapter:
+This is a list of running components you need in order to successfully continue this chapter:
 - Celestia app
 - Celestia Light Node